yitzchak/metys/README.md

 - The `format` option is automatically set if not specified.
 If `parser` is set to `markdown` then the `format` is also.
 Otherwise `format` is set to `latex`.

+- The `inline` option is automatically set for Markdown and Metys documents, but not for noweb documents.

 - The `input` option has a different behavior for text/code chunks versus group chunks.
 For group chunks the chunks contents are replaced with the contents